Super (2010 American film): Soundtrack

-Music featured on the movie's soundtrack includes hit songs such as Eric Carmen's "It Hurts Too Much" and Cheap Trick's "If You Want My Love".
+Music featured includes an original score by Tyler Bates.
+The movie's 17-song soundtrack includes hit songs such as Eric Carmen's "It Hurts Too Much" and Cheap Trick's "If You Want My Love".

 Similarity to Kick-Ass

-Close to the time that Super was released, another film on the topic of amateur superheroes, Kick-Ass, was released.
+Close to the time that Super was released, another film on amateur superheroes, Kick-Ass, was released.

 During the production process, Gunn, a friend of Kick-Ass creator Mark Millar, learned of the other film.
 In an interview after Super was released, he commented that "I was definitely wary of it, I was like 'This sucks!
 Kick-Ass is being made into a movie; is that gonna mean we're irrelevant?'
 But in the end the stories are so different.
 Our movie is about a guy who's on his own sort of spiritual quest and he just happens to wear a superhero costume during it.
 But it's really about the guy and not the costume."

-Millar later defended Super in light of accusations that it was copying his work with, "People have said to me, 'Oh my God, he's ripping off Kick-Ass,' because it's coming out one year later, but James was doing this when I was doing Kick-Ass as well.
+Millar later defended Super in light of accusations that it was copying his work, "People have said to me, 'Oh my God, he's ripping off Kick-Ass,' because it's coming out one year later, but James was doing this when I was doing Kick-Ass as well.
 Both projects were coming together at exactly the same time."
 Millar went on to screen Super at his Kapow! comic convention in London.

 Gunn also responded to the accusations, pointing out that "It sucks on the one hand and then on the other hand, who gives a shit?
 There are 4,000 bank heist movies.
 We can have five superheroes-without-powers movies.
 What does bum me out [is] people who pretend like Kick-Ass was the first superheroes without powers movie, when that's obviously the classic John Ritter film Hero at Large."